 Some of the phone calls were very interesting, although one particularly upset me.
 A woman called from Bell of Michigan.
 She informed me that she was reading a newspaper article about my talking computer.
 She went on to ask if I would like to move to Michigan and work for her.
 She then said "we have many government contracts and must hire some disabled people.
 It would be nice to hire someone who can do something."
 This upset me so much that I found myself speechless.
 If I remember correctly, I slammed down the phone.

 Another call that was very interesting was from a man asking some very detailed questions.
 He went on to tell me that they were thinking of purchasing one hundred units.
 I asked him if they were hiring, it sounded like a great place to work.
 He went on telling me "No, they are not."
 He explained that they have a lot of people in a warehouse that can't read.
 He thought that these talking computers could solve their problem.
+I asked him where he worked and without thinking he told me the department of defense.
+He immediately ended the call.

 To return to the previous page use your back button or click here for home page..